Medicaid: Political influences

 Several political factors influence the cost and eligibility of tax-funded health care.
 According to a study conducted by Gideon Lukens, factors significantly affecting eligibility included "party control, the ideology of state citizens, the prevalence of women in legislatures, the line-item veto, and physician interest group size."
 Lukens' study supported the generalized hypothesis that Democrats favor generous eligibility policies while Republicans do not.
 When the Supreme Court allowed states to decide whether to expand Medicaid or not in 2012, northern states, in which Democratic legislators predominated, disproportionately did so, often also extending existing eligibility.

 Certain states in which there is a Republican-controlled legislature may be forced to expand Medicaid in ways extending beyond increasing existing eligibility in the form of waivers for certain Medicaid requirements so long as they follow certain objectives.
 In its implementation, this has meant using Medicaid funds to pay for low-income citizens' health insurance; this private-option was originally carried out in Arkansas but was adopted by other Republican-led states.
 However, private coverage is more expensive than Medicaid and the states would not have to contribute as much to the cost of private coverage.

+The distribution of Medicaid funding to states is also political.
+The members of Congress who designed the program purposely manipulated the funding formula to direct more funding to their states.